top of page

 The Three Components of Self-Compassion:

-1. Self-Kindness – Offering warmth and understanding to yourself instead of harsh
+Offer warmth and understanding to yourself instead of harsh self-criticism.

-2. Common Humanity – Realizing that suffering and imperfection are shared human experiences not personal flaws.
+Realize that suffering and imperfection are shared human experiences, not personal flaws.

-3. Mindfulness – Being aware of painful thoughts and emotions without
+Be aware of painful thoughts and emotions without exaggeration or avoidance.

 Daily Practices to Build Self-Esteem and Self-Compassion

-1. Self-Gratitude Journal – Each day, write three things you appreciate about yourself.
+Each day, write three things you appreciate about yourself.
+This practice fosters a positive self-image.

 Why Self-Esteem Is So Important in Life